Only 12 People Per Class! Sign Up Today To Reserve Your Seat!

-My NM CHL Courses are limited to a maximum of 12 students to ensure that each student gets adequate instruction.
+Many instructors will pack 20 or more people in a concealed handgun course.
+Practical Tactical’s NM CHL Courses are limited to a maximum of 12 students to ensure that each student gets superior instruction.
 Not only do you get more personalized instruction this way, but you also get to learn more defensive skills during the class.

 Do You Ever Drive To El Paso?

-Weapon possession and use-of-force laws differ greatly from state to state.
-As a Texas DPS certified CHL instructor, I am qualified to teach you about Texas law so you don’t accidentally get yourself arrested in El Paso.
-My training also meets requirements for the Arizona Concealed Weapons Permit, which makes it legal for you to carry in Texas.
+While Texas and New Mexico have a reciprocity agreement, weapon possession and use-of-force laws differ greatly from state to state.
+All instructors are Texas DPS certified CHL instructors, and are qualified to teach you about Texas law so you don’t accidentally get yourself arrested in El Paso.

 Carry In More States